Enchalopax/Enchalopax/README.md

-- 👋 Hi, I’m @Enchalopax
+- 👋 Hi, I’m Ench
 - 👀 I’m interested in ...
 Minecraft
 - 🌱 I’m currently learning ...
-Life
-- 💞️ I’m looking to collaborate on ...
 Stuff
+- 💞️ I’m looking to collaborate on ... things
 - 📫 How to reach me ...
-Discord (Ench#2021)
+Discord (Ench#5535)

 <!---
 Enchalopax/Enchalopax is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.